camunda-consulting/camunda-7-code-examples/one-time-examples/validate-claims/README.md

 As the prebuilt connector passes the payload as a String to the underlying http-framework, you have to convert the SPIN-Object to a String by calling `.toString()`.

-To save the result from a String into a JSON-Object-Variable, you have to use the SPIN-Expression here to.
+To save [the response of the service](https://docs.camunda.org/manual/7.5/reference/connect/http-connector/#using-the-generic-api-1), which arrives as a String, into a JSON-Object-Variable, you have to use the SPIN-Expression.
+See the output parameter in the code above.

-### Modeling conditions
-As all variables are stored as json object variables, I use script conditions instead of JUEL expressions.
-The JUEL Expressions use Java-style and I want to avoid Java as much as possible.

 ## How to use it?
 There is no web interface to access the application.